Lecture Notes in Cosmology: Thermal equilibrium in cosmology

-where $n$ is the particle number density of projectiles, $v_{\rm rel}$ is the relative velocity between projectile and targets and $\sigma$ is the cross section.
+where $n$ is the particle number density of the projectiles (of either of the two particles at the position of the other), $v_{\rm rel}$ is the relative velocity between projectiles and targets (hence $nv_{\rm rel}$ is the flux), and $\sigma$ is the cross section.
+The latter is established by the theory of the interaction among the particles under examination.

+In an expanding universe $n \propto a^{-3}$, whereas $\sigma$ and $v_{\rm rel}$ are related to the energies and momenta of the particles.
+So, for very small scale factors, one expects $\Gamma$ to be very large.
+If it so happens that:

-Equation \eqref{TEcond} can also be rephrased as the fact that the mean-free-path is much smaller than the Hubble radius.
-In this situation, particles interact so frequently that they do not even care about the cosmological expansion and any fluctuation in their energy density is rapidly smoothed out, thus recovering thermal equilibrium.
+then we have \textbf{thermal equilibrium}.
+Roughly speaking, Eq.~\eqref{TEcond} can be rephrased as the fact that the mean-free path (which is $\propto 1/\Gamma$) is much smaller than the Hubble radius (which is $\propto 1/H$).
+In this situation, particles interact so frequently that they do not ``feel'' the cosmological expansion, and any fluctuation in their energy density is rapidly smoothed out, thus recovering thermal equilibrium.
+On the other hand, the universe expands, and the equilibrium can thus only be approximate or local.
+Hence, we will deal with \textbf{local thermal equilibrium} (LTE), where local is intended with respect to time.

-It is important to make distinction between \textbf{kinetic equilibrium} and \textbf{chemical equilibrium}.
+It is important to make a distinction between \textbf{kinetic equilibrium} and \textbf{chemical equilibrium}.
 When $\Gamma \gg H$ refers to a process of the type:

-i.e. we have four different particle species which transform into each other in a balanced way, then we have \textbf{chemical equilibrium}.
-This can be also reformulated as:
+i.e., we have four different particle species that transform into each other in a balanced way; thus, we have \textbf{chemical equilibrium}.
+This can also be reformulated as:

 where the $\mu$'s are the chemical potentials.